-Select the rows from the sharded tables to see how the rows are distributed differently across the shards in each case.
+Select the rows from the sharded tables to see how the rows are distributed differently across the shards (data nodes) in each case.

 Query all three tables for the maximum length of one of the fields to show that the distribution of rows across shards is transparent to the query.